apache/mxnet/docs/python_docs/python/tutorials/packages/gluon/image/info_gan.md

 import tarfile
 import time

-import numpy as np
+import numpy as onp
-from matplotlib import pyplot as plt from mxboard import SummaryWriter import mxnet as mx from mxnet import gluon from mxnet import ndarray as nd from mxnet.gluon import nn, utils from mxnet import autograd
+from matplotlib import pyplot as plt from mxboard import SummaryWriter import mxnet as mx from mxnet import gluon from mxnet import np, npx from mxnet.gluon import nn, utils from mxnet import autograd